oktopuslinky/FareSight/README.md

 Data Processing: Pandas/NumPy for handling and analyzing ride data.
 Environment: Python 3.8+, Uvicorn for ASGI server implementation.

-# App Usage Instructions
+# App Startup Instructions
-STARTUP:
   Have 2 terminals running simultaneously, and input these commands:
       uvicorn main:app --reload --workers 1
       python -m http.server 8080

   Open http://localhost:8080 in a browser

-TO CHECK IF REQUESTS ARE WORKING:
+# To Check if Requests are Working:
     http://127.0.0.1:8000/docs#/default/predict_zones_predict_post
     ^^ insert requests and execute